-Pelvic health is as important to a man’s well-being as it is to women.
+Pelvic health is as important to a man’s well-being as it is to a women.
 Though it may come as a surprise, men have pelvic floors too!
-Men’s health physiotherapy often works in conjunction with urologists, with the aim of restoring to make it men’s health.
-Physiotherapy can be beneficial to men who are suffering from bladder or sexual dysfunction, such as erectile dysfunction, and pain.
-Often these issues are due to pelvic floor dysfunction (either weakened or overactive pelvic floor).
+Men’s health physiotherapy often works in conjunction with urologists.
+Physiotherapy can be beneficial to men who are suffering from a bladder or sexual dysfunction, such as erectile dysfunction, and pain.
+Often these issues are due to pelvic floor dysfunction (either a weakened or overactive pelvic floor).

 - 1 in 10 men may experience pelvic floor or continence issues during their lifetime

 - 1 in 5 men suﬀer from erectile dysfunction in the UK (more than 20% of men under 40 years of age and more than 50% of men over 40 years of age)

 - Up to 70% of men suffer from urinary incontinence following prostatectomy surgery

 - 16% of men over 18 have an overactive bladder